UPDATED: 15TH MAY 2018:

 Admittedly, it’s quite a niche entertaining the downright miserable and often aggressive, but it’s a niche none the less, and one I’m finding myself having an increasing amount of work in.

 Most of the events you book a magician for are joyously happy occasions: weddings, award ceremonies and birthday parties to name a few.
 Sure, some are more exciting than others, but the atmosphere at these types of events is always positive, happy and is almost never described using adjectives such as, “angry”, “hostile” or “dear God, don’t go in there, you’ll be killed!”

 As the magician at a football club though, this is frequently what the atmosphere is like after a match.
 A late goal, a bad offside call, a bad substitution; all these things can transform the passionate, amiable football fan into the angriest person on the planet.

 Now, I’m not the best football fan on the planet, but I try (geddit?
 “Try”, as in “score a tr..”.
 Oh, wait, that’s Rugby, isn’t it?), so when I’m asked to perform magic after the games at Everton FC after a particularly bad result, I try to let them know that I know that this isn’t the best time.
-They hate everything about the game at this point and a magic trick probably isn’t going to massively change that view at this moment.
-I wish I could change the result, the manager, the team, the owner or whatever, but I can’t.
-After all, I do magic, not miracles….
+The fans hate everything about the game at this point and a magic trick probably isn’t going to massively change that view at this moment.
+I wish I could change the result, the manager, the team, the owner or whatever they happen to be most angry at, but I can’t.
+After all, I do magic, not miracles…

 Very often, using this approach, most will still be quite happy to be involved with a trick (even if I am constantly asked “if you’re a real magician, why can’t you get on the pitch and fix the result?”), but occasionally you get people that you could never approach after a bad result.
 If I levitated 100 feet up in the air, flew around the ground, brought the dead back to life and THEN found their card, they’d still be angry.